gammaql/greldal/src/docs/sections/introduction.md

 When you generate your GraphQL API through GRelDAL, you can choose exactly how:

 - Your database table schema maps to GraphQL types.
 - Your GraphQL queries are mapped to SQL queries, including:
   - which tables can be joined under which circumstances
   - when batched queries can be performed
   - when related rows can be fetched in advance in bulk, etc.

 GRelDAL puts you on the _driver's seat_, gives you complete control and takes care of a lot of hairy mapping and reverse-mapping logic for you, allowing you to take full advantage of your database engine.
-It is assumed that you (or your team) has deep understanding of the capabilities your data source and want to ensure that only efficient queries are allowed and the possibility of client inadvertantly triggering complex inefficient database operations is minimized.
+It is assumed that you (or your team) has deep understanding of the capabilities your datastore and want to ensure that only efficient queries are allowed and the possibility of a client inadvertantly triggering complex inefficient database operations is minimized.

 # Installation